chef/chef-workstation/www/site/content/docs/chef-workstation/chef-run-users-guide.md

 token="abc123="
 ```

-The target nodes will need network access to that Automate instance on port 443 to send the chef-client run information.
+Target nodes need network access on port 443 to that Automate instance for sending `chef-client` run information.